Sherlockpwns/Front-end-Project-s/README.md

 - css

 ## Olivia Woodruff Portolio challange
-- In this project, you’ll use your knowledge of CSS visual rules to create rule sets and improve the appearance of a photography portfolio site!
+- In this project, I used my knowledge of CSS visual rules to create rule sets and improve the appearance of a photography portfolio site!

 Code Used

 -html was supplied
 -css